MasterProgramming1/StudentsManagementSystem/README.md

 3.  **Make your changes on your local dev branch usihg vs code or any other way**:

-4.  **Track your new files or folder you have created or stage modified files in your local repo (. mean current folder if you want to track or stage any specific fodler or file write it's relativ path instead of .)**:
+4.  **Track your new files or folder you have created or stage modified files in your local repo** \
+*Notice: ( . mean current folder if you want to track or stage any specific fodler or file write it's relativ path instead.)*:

         git add .